Workshop hosted by IEEE VR 2025, Saturday, March 8th, 2025, Saint-Malo, France, (Hybrid)

 The primary goal of this workshop is to foster a collaborative environment where researchers and industry practitioners from diverse backgrounds can come together to explore and shape the future of prototyping in the realms of Virtual Reality (VR), Augmented Reality (AR), and 3D User Interfaces.
 It aims to provide a platform for discussing the latest advances in rapid prototyping techniques for Extended Reality (XR).
 Additionally, it serves as a forum for sharing ideas, formulating unifying theories, and pinpointing research opportunities, establishing a community, all aimed at advancing the field of XR prototyping.

-Extended reality has finally become a mainstream technology.
-Recent advances in commercial VR and the calls by big tech companies to build the “Metaverse,” have increased interest in the medium.
-This interest forced designers from different backgrounds to look for effective ways to communicate their ideas to technical developers and rapidly prototype effectively for XR.
+Extended Reality (XR) has finally emerged as a mainstream technology.
+Recent advances in commercial Virtual Reality (VR) and the initiatives by big tech companies to build the "Metaverse" have significantly heightened interest in this medium.
+This surge has prompted designers from various disciplines to seek effective ways to communicate their concepts to technical developers and to rapidly prototype XR experiences.
+Furthermore, there has been an exponential increase in the utilization of new technologies, such as generative Artificial Intelligence (AI), for content creation.
+Such technologies have shown great promise in accelerating the design process across multiple fields.

 This workshop will bring together researchers and industry practitioners from different backgrounds to discuss the future of prototyping for VR, AR, and 3D User Interfaces, and help chart a course for the future of XR prototyping techniques.
 We invite authors to submit 2-4 page position papers (double column) on any of the following topics: